-BaNanna Park is pretty funky spot in Nørrebro.
-It is a small green park that was formerly an old building site that is now home to some interesting artwork and a 14-meter high climbing wall.
+BaNanna Park is a pretty funky spot in Nørrebro.
+It is a small green park that was formerly an old building site that is now home to some interesting artwork and a 14-meter-high climbing wall.

-Superkilen is an open public space that is one of the most instagrammable places in Copenhagen.
-It is divided into 3 regions – a large red area, a hilly grass-green landscape, and a black region.
+Superkilen is an open public space that is one of the most Instagrammable places in Copenhagen.
+It is divided into three regions – a large red area, a hilly grass-green landscape, and a black region.
 The three colors represent the various functions of the spaces.

-For a long time, Nørrebro was known as a hot spot for racial tensions.
+For a long time, Nørrebro was known as an area where racial tensions sometimes used to boil over.
 Superkilen was designed to bring people together, no matter their color, religion, or beliefs.

 6. The Lakes

 Looking at them today, it is hard to believe that they were once used as a source of drinking water in Copenhagen.
 Today, they mostly serve a recreational purpose.

 If you are hell-bent on biking in Copenhagen, this is the perfect place.
-We don’t usually recommend for visitors to bike in Copenhagen, because it can be overwhelming and lead to accidents on busy Danish bike paths.
+We don’t usually recommend visitors to bike in Copenhagen, because it can be overwhelming and lead to accidents on busy Danish bike paths.

 The best way to enjoy the lakes, however, is from Dronning Louises Bro, together with a cold beer and friendly locals who love to hang out here in the summer!

 7. Lunch at Reffen Street Food

-You will discover a wide range of international cuisines such as Indian, Japanese, Thai, Chinese, South American, African, Greek, Italian, Icelandic, Mexican and local specialties.
+You will discover a wide range of international cuisines such as Indian, Japanese, Thai, Chinese, South American, African, Greek, Italian, Icelandic, Mexican, and local specialties.